So, fellow travelers around the globe, how many wonders of

 the world you have been to?
 1, 2 or more?

-I got to see the most iconic wonder of the World, the symbol of Love, an architectural marvel, the gem of India – Taj Mahal recently and I am still in awe with the sheer beauty of this monument.
+I got to see the most iconic wonder of the World, the symbol of Love, an architectural marvel which can be built by using equipment such as the ones on this top article, the gem of India – Taj Mahal recently and I am still in awe with the sheer beauty of this monument.

 As the Noble Laureate Gurudev Rabindranath Tagore said about Taj “A teardrop in the face of eternity.”, it definitely stands as one of the most amazing wonders of the world.